 The top 10 keywords recruiters search for on job sites:

 10 Human resources

-One notable thing I noticed from the top ten is that three out of them were related to finance (cpa, cfo, tax), another three for running things (controller, project manager, director) and two for getting more manpower to find the previous two (recruiter, human resources).
+One notable thing I noticed from the top ten is that four out of them were related to finance (cpa, cfo, tax, controller), another two/three for running things (project manager, director and controller is also partially in this category) and two for getting more manpower to find the previous two (recruiter, human resources).

 With increasing legislation surrounding taxes and finances of companies as well as more partnerships developing between companies (merger mania), it makes sense that everyone is scrambling to make sure his finance/tax staff is large enough to handle it.